PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-sys-botbase.md

  - Local connection is enabled and ldn-mitm is not enabled.
 This will block the network connection.
  - You have dual-band wifi where your Switch is connected to one band while your computer is connected to the other.

-Sometimes, an older connection does not shutdown properly causing new connections to fail (i.e. a zombie state).
-You can try undocking your Switch and going in/out of a game several times, similarly with airplane mode.
+If all else fails, try undocking your Switch and going in/out of a game several times, similarly with airplane mode.
 Otherwise, you may need to reboot the Switch.

 ### Connected, but keyboard commands don't work.